-Here at Kirkburton Health Centre, we have two Carers Champions, Clare and Adam.
+Here at Kirkburton Health Centre, we have a Carers Champions, Clare.
 We have a dedicated Carer's board on display in the practice with various details of help and support that is available.
-We have regular coffee mornings here at the practice for carers, our next one is on Wednesday 5th June 2019.
-The one after this will be held on Wednesday 17th July 2019.
+We have regular coffee mornings here at the practice for carers.

 At Carers Count we recognise that being a carer can impact on your day to day life significantly, including, emotionally (it can be both rewarding and isolating), financially (you may be unable to work)and physically (your own health can suffer as a result).

 Carers Count has been set up to promote the wellbeing of carers so they can continue in their caring role and have a life of their own by;

 Providing quality advice and information

 Providing support and helping carers to support each other.

 Helping carers have a voice and be heard through the advocacy service and the Carers Network.

 Helping to raise awareness of carers rights and issues to the wider public.

 Any carer contacting and using the service can expect;